jackledead/jackledead_armory/README.md

 ## Weapons
 ### Real:
-Snipex Alligator: Firing the massive 14.5x114mm anti material round, this sniper is no joke.
+Snipex Alligator: Firing the massive 14.5x114mm anti materiel round, this sniper is no joke.
 Place of origin: Ukraine

 Fort-12 pistol: Ukrainian pistol to supplement the Makarov in service.